etherealxx/batchlinks-webui/README.md

 ### Huggingface's download method

 So there's four supported method: `gdown`, `wget`, `curl` and `aria2`.
 Use whatever, really.
 The difference between them are actually little.
-Myself love using gdown since the output is cleaner than the others.
+Myself love using `gdown` since the output is cleaner than the others. aria2 has the fastest download speed, but it doesn't have a good progress bar.

 ### Civitai's download method